wilsonmar/wilsonmar.github.io/calendar/index.md

 <a target="_blank" href="https://www.youtube.com/watch?v=4Sx2hxZRM2s">VIDEO</a>:
 The $153,000 USD IWC Portugieser Eternal Calendar (awarded the best watch of 2024) has an "eternal calendar" that doesn't need to be reset until the year 3999 becuase it has a wheel that turns once every 400 years (through leap years 2100, 2200, 2300).
 You just have to wind it every day or buy a watch winder mechanism.

-Cartier's "tank" manual-wind watch was first introduced in 1917 when WWI tanks first appeared as a symbol of strength and durability.
+<a target="_blank" href="https://www.cartier.com/en-us/watches/collections/tank/">Cartier's "Tank"</a> watch with a blue crown and blue hands was first introduced in 1917 when WWI tanks first appeared as a symbol of strength and durability.
 Its square case and Roman numerals reflect the Art Deco asthetics also emerging at the time. <a target="_blank" href="https://www.youtube.com/watch?v=sAn-WQEWm3c&t=5m3s">Old money elegance</a>. <a target="_blank" href="https://www.youtube.com/watch?v=b8Er1QeEHes">Worn by Gary Grant, Andy Worhol, Muhammad Ali, Jacki Kennedy</a>.
-The Cartier <a target="_blank" href="https://www.youtube.com/watch?v=4fEhUU_IUZE">"Must 2" tank has Solarbeat v2</a> for 16 years but no water resistance at $13,000.
+A large $3,450 steel Cartier <a target="_blank" href="https://www.youtube.com/watch?v=4fEhUU_IUZE">"Must 2" tank has Solarbeat v2</a> is 6.6 mm thick.

 <a target="_blank" href="https://www.youtube.com/watch?v=KwQVhRbB2YM">VIDEO</a>:
 BLAH: Aside from time keeping accuracy and the hassle of winding, mechanical watches require servicing, which can cost hundreds of dollars.
-I've experienced a dealer switch with a replica for genuine parts which they then sell on ebay.
+I've experienced a dealer switch with a replica so they can get a genuine parts which they then sell on ebay.
+And that process took months.

 But the $195 Seiko SUP880 and Casio solar gave the classic look not need any manual winding.
 The advent of Japanese quartz movements in the 1970s made watches both less expensive to make and more accurate.
 This is while COSC Chronometer or METAS Master Chronometer certification of mechanical movements guarantee drift of -4/+6 seconds per day (which can add up).